Alignment to National and State Standards

 Alignment to International Standards

-Republic of South Africa Curriculum and Assessment Policy Statement (CAPS) alignment for Strand: Energy and Change, grades 8 and 9.
+Republic of South Africa Curriculum and Assessment Policy Statement (CAPS) alignment for grades 8, 9, 10 and 11.

 Natural Sciences and Physics concepts, content, and process skills for grades 8-11, as detailed in the Republic of South Africa CAPS document, are aligned by activity with the Exploring Physics Curriculum App.
 Alignment conducted by Meera Chandrasekhar and Douglas Steinhoff.